rubenhortas/rubenhortas.github.io/_posts/2017-08-21-avoid-phone-spam-android-8.md

 tags: [android, spam]
 img_path: /assets/img/posts/
 ---

-How to prevent unwanted calls on an android 8 phone without having to install any application:
+How to prevent unwanted calls on an android 8 phone without having to install any application?

 The first thing is create a contact in which we will store the numbers that we want to block (yes, I will use the original name "**SPAM**" for the contact).
 Then we will add the numbers we want to block to the contact: